Intel shareholders reject executive compensation plan -filing

-Chipmaker Intel Corp's (INTC.O) shareholders did not approve an executive compensation plan of its listed officers, according to a regulatory filing on Wednesday.
+(Reuters) -Chipmaker Intel Corp’s shareholders did not approve an executive compensation plan of its listed officers, according to a regulatory filing on Wednesday.

-The decision, on a nonbinding advisory basis, was taken at the company's annual stockholder meeting on May 13. (https://bit.ly/3tWxAJe)
+The decision, on a nonbinding advisory basis, was taken at the company's annual stockholder meeting on May 13. (bit.ly/3tWxAJe)

 In a statement, Intel said it “has a long-standing commitment to pay-for-performance, which holds executive officers accountable for business results and rewards them for consistently strong corporate performance and the creation of stockholder value ...
 The board also finds it incredibly important to ensure that it has a meaningful dialogue with our investors throughout the year so it can get their feedback on important matters affecting Intel.”